-a.
-You own an interest in the trade or business activity during the year;

-b.
-The rental property was mainly used in the trade or business activity during the tax year or during at least 2 of the 5 preceding tax years; and c.
-The gross rental income from the property is less than 2% of the smaller of the unadjusted basis or the fair market value of the property.
+- a.
+You own an interest in the trade or business activity during the tax year; - b.
+The rental property was mainly used in the trade or business activity during the tax year or during at least 2 of the 5 preceding tax years; and - c.
+The gross rental income from the property is less than 2% of the smaller of the unadjusted basis or the FMV of the property.